Derwaan/blog/_i18n/en/_posts/2020-05-14-note-taking-experiment-part-1.md

 I have been using a Bullet Journal for the last months.
 I write down in this notebook *almost* everything: ideas, meetings, tasks, ...
 I also keep track of interesting chat I had during the day.
-After the work, I log every piece of information that might be usefull for later.
+After the work, I log every piece of information that might be useful for later.
-My goal with this journal is not have something beautiful to show on Instagram.
+My goal with this journal is not to have something beautiful to show on Instagram.
 No, this journal is full of notes that only make sense for me.
 But at least, I know that everything I need is in this notebook.
 No need to trust my brain and its memory to remember what was said during the meeting or what was the start-up idea I had this morning.